 6. Powdery Mildew

-Powdery mildew is a type of fungal disease that causes unsightly white patches on leaves and stems.
-It's easy to identify this condition because its effects look similar to those of powdery snow.
+Powdery mildew is a fungal disease that causes unsightly white patches on leaves and stems.
+It’s easy to identify this condition because its effects look similar to those of powdery snow.

 However, there are some differences between powdery mildew and snow.
-For instance, powdery mildew is often found growing on the undersides of leaves rather than on top.
+For instance, powdery mildew often grows on the undersides of leaves rather than on top.
 Also, snow melts, whereas powdery mildew remains on plant surfaces.

 Powdery mildew starts with small, whitish spots on leaves.
-As the infection progresses, these spots grow into large patches covered with fuzzy white hairs.
+As the infection progresses, these spots become large patches with fuzzy white hairs.

 In severe cases, the entire surface of affected leaves becomes covered with white fuzz.
 As the disease progresses, the leaves turn yellow or reddish.
 Eventually, the plant dies.